jasonish/evebox/README.md

 # Installation.

+Clone this repo and serve up the app directory.

+Or...

 1. Get the latest release from https://github.com/jasonish/evebox/releases.
 2. Extract evebox-<version>.zip to your webserver.
 3. Optionally copy sample-config.js to config.js and modify.
 The